aroberge/ideas/docs/source/first_import_hook.rst

 To replace ``function`` by ``lambda`` only when it is meant to be used as a keyword, we break up the code in a series of tokens and only replace ``function`` by ``lambda`` when it occurs as an individual token.
-Rather than using directly the tokenizer from Python's standard library, we use our own version which has some useful added features.
+Rather than using directly the module ``tokenize`` from Python's standard library, we use our own version which has some useful added features.
 For example, in almost all cases, the relevant characteristic of a token is its string representation.